Alcantar History, Family Crest & Coats of Arms

 Early History of the Alcantar family

-Another 366 words (26 lines of text) covering the years 1499, 1562, 1669, and 1698 are included under the topic Early Alcantar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alcantar research.
+Another 86 words (6 lines of text) covering the years 1499, 1562, 1669, and 1698 are included under the topic Early Alcantar History in all our PDF Extended History products and printed products wherever possible.

 Alcantar Spelling Variations